knative/docs/docs/versioned/admin/editing-configmaps.md

 # Working with ConfigMaps

 This page provides important information and best practices for working with Kubernetes ConfigMaps.
-ConfigMaps and YAML resource files are the primary means for managing configuration values for Knative controllers.
+If you are using the operator to install and manage your Knative cluster, see [Configuring Knative by using the Operator](../install/operator/configuring-with-operator.md) for information on how to manage ConfigMaps using the operator.
+ConfigMaps are the primary means for managing configuration values for Knative controllers.

 ## The _example key

-ConfigMap files installed by Knative contain an `_example` key that shows the usage and purpose of a configuration key.
+ConfigMap files installed by Knative contain an `_example` key that shows the usage and purpose of all the known configuration keys in that ConfigMap.
 This key does not affect Knative behavior, but contains a value which acts as a documentation comment.

-If a user edits the `_example` key by mistakenly thinking their edits will have an affect, the Knative webhook catches the error and alerts the user that their update could not be patched.

-More specifically, the edit is caught when the value of the checksum for the `_example` key is different when compared with the pod's template annotations.
+If a user edits the `_example` key by mistakenly thinking their edits don't effect on the cluster operation, the Knative webhook catches the error and alerts the user that their update could not be patched.
+More specifically, the edit is caught when the value of the checksum for the `_example` key is different when compared with the `knative.dev/example-checksum` annotation on the ConfigMap.
 If the checksum is null or missing, the webhook server does not create the warning.

 Accordingly, you cannot alter the contents of the `_example` key, but you can delete the `_example` key altogether or delete the annotation.

-The following YAML code shows the first 24 lines of the `config-defaults` ConfigMap.
-The checksum is in the annotations as `Knative.dev/example-checksum: "5b64ff5c"`
+For example, the following YAML code shows the first 24 lines of the `config-defaults` ConfigMap with the checkum highlighted.

 ```yml linenums="1" hl_lines="11"
 piVersion: v1